 There are no inactivation data for Giardia or Cryptosporidium for bromine or any developed protocols for how to hyperbrominate an AQUATIC VENUE and inactivate pathogens that might be present in fecal matter or vomit.
 Therefore, POOL operators should use CHLORINE in their DISINFECTION procedures.
 It should also be noted that DPD test kits cannot differentiate between CHLORINE and bromine.
 This is because DPD undergoes the same chemical reaction with both CHLORINE and bromine.
 Therefore, it is important that the bromine residual be measured before CHLORINE is added to the AQUATIC VENUE water.
-This bromine residual should be taken into consideration when determining that the FREE CHLORINE RESIDUAL necessary for the type of contamination has been met (i.e., the FREE CHLORINE RESIDUAL measured minus the bromine residual should be equal to or greater than the intended FREE CHLORINE RESIDUAL).
+This bromine residual should be taken into consideration when determining that the FREE CHLORINE RESIDUAL necessary for the type of contamination has been met (i.e., the FREE CHLORINE RESIDUAL).
 If a DPD test kit with a CHLORINE comparator is used; the TOTAL BROMINE residual can be determined by multiplying the FREE CHLORINE RESIDUAL by a factor of 2.2.